-As described in Chapter 2 and as discussed for winter-run Chinook salmon, Fremont Weir notch protections are included in the diversion criteria to reduce changes to spill frequency and duration under Alternatives 1, 2, and 3 relative to existing conditions.
+As described in Chapter 2 and as discussed in the section above for winter-run Chinook salmon, Fremont Weir notch protections are included in the diversion criteria to reduce changes to spill frequency and duration under Alternatives 1, 2, and 3 relative to existing conditions.
 In particular, these criteria avoid impacts on Reclamation’s ability to implement its obligations in the 2019 NMFS ROC on LTO Biological Opinion to implement the Yolo Bypass Restoration Salmonid Habitat Restoration and Fish Passage Implementation Plan and provide 17,000+ acres of inundation in the Yolo Bypass from December to April (NMFS 2019).
 As such, Alternatives 1, 2, and 3 would have limited potential for negative effects to Yolo Bypass floodplain inundation and access for steelhead.
-This was confirmed with the modeling summarized in the winter-run Chinook salmon section (see also Attachments 11M-1 and 11M-2 to Appendix 11M).
+This was confirmed with the modeling summarized in the winter-run Chinook salmon section (Attachments 11M-1 and 11M-2 to Appendix 11M).

+As discussed in Impact FISH-2 and in Appendix 11M, Alternatives 1, 2, and 3 are not expected to substantially affect suitable inundated floodplain habitat on the Yolo and Sutter Bypasses or suitable inundated side-channel habitat on the Sacramento River for rearing juvenile salmonids, including steelhead.
+This conclusion is based on the results of habitat modeling that showed little difference in suitable floodplain habitat acreage between the NAA and Alternatives 1, 2, and 3 for the Sutter Bypass (Table 11M-3 and Figure 11M-9), an absence of large differences in acreage of suitable side-channel habitat in the Sacramento River (Table 11M-4 through Table 11M6 and Figure 11M-10), and very little reduction (1.3%) in the total suitable habitat acreage on the Yolo Bypass (Table WRYolo-2 and Table 11M-2), despite relatively large reductions for a few month and water year combinations (Table WRYolo-1 and Table 11M-1).

 Migration Flow-Survival

-The main juvenile steelhead downstream migration period in the Sacramento River is October–June (see, for example, Table 11A-8 in Appendix 11A).
-This period coincides with pulse flow protection measures to be applied to precipitation-generated pulse flow events (see Chapter 2) for Alternatives 1, 2, and 3 diversion criteria.
+The main juvenile steelhead downstream migration period in the Sacramento River is October–June (Table 11A-8 in Appendix 11A).
+This period coincides with pulse flow protection measures to be applied to precipitation-generated pulse flow events (Chapter 2) for Alternatives 1, 2, and 3 diversion criteria.
 River flow-survival relationships analogous to those for juvenile Chinook salmon (e.g., Michel et al. 2021; see also discussion for winter-run Chinook salmon) have not been established for migrating juvenile steelhead.
-However, assuming that flow may affect survival in a somewhat similar manner to juvenile Chinook salmon, the modeling based on Michel et al. (2021; see Appendix 11P) suggests there would be little difference between Alternatives 1, 2, and 3 and the NAA for juvenile steelhead migration survival as a function of river flow.
+However, assuming that flow may affect survival in a somewhat similar manner to juvenile Chinook salmon, the modeling based on Michel et al. (2021) (Appendix 11P) suggests there would be little difference between Alternatives 1, 2, and 3 and the NAA for juvenile steelhead migration survival as a function of river flow.

 Sites Reservoir Release Effects

-Sites reservoir releases could temporally overlap with steelhead presence near the release location in the Sacramento River.
+Sites Reservoir releases could temporally overlap with steelhead presence near the release location in the Sacramento River.
 Migrating adults would be present during August through March, although primarily August through October, and rearing or emigrating juveniles would be present during December through May (Appendix 11A, Attachment 1, Figure 39).

-Sites Reservoir releases into the Yolo Bypass via the CBD would overlap with the adult steelhead upstream migration period during August through October, but not juvenile rearing and emigration (Appendix 11A, Table 11A-6; Figure FR_DJFMP).
+Sites Reservoir releases into the Yolo Bypass via the CBD would overlap with the adult steelhead upstream migration period during August through October, but not juvenile rearing and emigration (Appendix 11A, Table 11A-6; Figure 11-17).